jberkenbilt/qpdf/manual/encryption.rst

 Here are the meanings of the bit positions.
 All bits not listed must have the value 1 except bits 1 and 2, which must have the value 0.
-However, the values of bits other than ones in the table are ignored, so having incorrect values probably doesn't break anything in most cases.
+However, the values of bits other than those in the table are ignored, so having incorrect values probably doesn't break anything in most cases.
 A value of 1 indicates that the permission is granted.